mgoutay/tf2_tutorial/README.md

-# tf2_tutorial
+# Tensorflow 2.0 tutorial
-Here are some slides and a notebook that covers the basics about Tensorflow 2.0.
+Here are some slides and a notebook that covers the basics about Tensorflow 2.0 using an MNSIT classifier.